totowithtoto/ESG-Risk-and-Investment-Volatility-in-the-Hong-Kong-Market/README.md

 ### 2. New regulation sees improved ESG performance in Hong Kong.

-Our analysis indicates that non-service sectors have higher ESG risk scores, particularly in Energy and Utilities,reflect their vulnerability to environmental regulations A downward trend in ESG risk scores from 2020 to 2023 suggests improved ESG management in response to regulatory changes.
+A downward trend in ESG risk scores from 2020 to 2023 suggests improved ESG management in response to regulatory changes.

-We observe that while higher ESG risk scores correlate with increased volatility in some sectors, others, like Consumer Defensive, exhibit a negative correlation, indicating a complex relationship.

 <div align="center">
   <img src="Figure%203/Trends in ESG Risk Scores from 2020 to 2023 in HK.png" alt="Trends ESG Risk Score" width="400"/>